Skip to Main Content

 Heritage hotels in other cities have retained period cars as lobby decoration.
 The Peninsula operates 14 Rolls-Royce Phantoms as a working fleet, available for airport transfers at HK$2,500 each way, alongside Bentley Bentayga transfers at HK$1,900 each way.
 A customised helicopter extends the transfer options for guests arriving from the airport or requiring cross-harbour speed.
 The hotel was the first luxury property in Hong Kong to introduce deluxe transportation at this specification, and the fleet has since become one of the most visually associated details in any description of the property.
 The pillbox-hatted pageboys at the front entrance are part of the same service grammar: a set of arrival rituals assembled across decades that no younger hotel can replicate by design alone.

 Hotels that have opened since 2010 in Hong Kong, including Grand Hyatt Hong Kong and The Upper House, have developed their own service signatures, but they operate from a shorter institutional history.
 The comparison matters to a specific kind of traveller: one who reads the age of the welcome ritual as its own form of credential.
-Globally, that traveller tends to reference properties such as Badrutt's Palace Hotel in St. Moritz, Hotel Sacher Wien in Vienna, or Hôtel de Paris Monte-Carlo as the relevant peer set.
+Globally, that traveller tends to reference properties such as Badrutt's Palace Hotel in St. Moritz, Hotel Sacher Wien in Vienna, or Hôtel de Paris Monte-Carlo as the relevant comparable set.
 The Peninsula belongs to that company by duration and by the weight of its civic role in Hong Kong specifically.

 Recognition and Competitive Standing